[Investigation] US billionaires funding EU culture war

 Brussels bubble

-Some 21 religious think-tanks, NGOs, and other entities currently spend between €2.1m to €3.1m a year lobbying the European Parliament and European Commission on these fronts, according to the EU's transparency register.
+Some 21 religious think-tanks, NGOs, and other entities currently spend €2.1m to €3.1m a year lobbying the European Parliament and European Commission on these fronts, according to the EU transparency register.

 Most of them come from Austria, Belgium, France, Poland, Spain, or Switzerland.